 But I also type very quickly, so I do some transcribing work to pad out my bank account on weeks when holidays or other things lower the number of classes I am booked for.

-I even have a small direct sales business.
+I even had a small direct sales business.
 You can call it a pyramid scheme or “multi level marketing” – either way – it’s where hobby meets the potential for income.
-I’m not climbing to the top of this pyramid but I am able to share the product with friends and see a little bit of income.
-It is the least reliable of my income streams and so I don’t depend on it, I just enjoy it for what it is.
+I wasn’t climbing to the top of this pyramid but I was able to share the product with friends and see a little bit of income.
+It was the least reliable of my income streams and so I didn’t depend on it, I just enjoyed it for what it was.

 And I am still always keeping my eye out for opportunities that match what I like in my work and fit my schedule.

-Maybe someday I will be a super star something and not need to teach or transcribe but right now, I enjoy the variety of work from day to day.
+Maybe someday I will be a superstar something (I am slowly building in this direction but the biggest truth of all: nothing happens overnight!) and not need to teach or transcribe but right now, I enjoy the variety of work from day to day.
 Also, more importantly, having multiple streams of income makes up for the fact that a big issue with most gigs is that there’s no security.
 If that teaching company or transcription company I work with goes out of business there’s no severance for me.
 I’m just an independent contractor for them, they don’t owe me anything.
 Ever.
 So to protect myself from their potential loss of business becoming my loss of income, I stay diverse.

-My teaching clients are in a different timezone so I am often awake well before and long after my partners, working away in my home office.
+My teaching clients are in many different time zones so I am often awake well before and long after my partners, working away in my home office.
 Yes, I can book a day off whenever I want and don’t need approval from a boss.
 True, I work from the comfort of my home, sometimes in my pjs (shhh), and I do choose when I work – to an extent.
-I have the power to open or not open a class time, but I am limited by the times my students actually want to take class.
-Hint: it’s not at a convenient afternoon hour for me.
-So while I don’t work 9-5, sometimes I work 4am-9am and laugh at all the people who think the gig economy or working from home means sleeping in.
+I have the power to open or not open a class time, but I am limited by the times my students actually want to take a class.
+Hint: it’s not always at a convenient afternoon hour for me.
+So while I don’t work 9-5, sometimes I work 4am-10pm and laugh at all the people who think the gig economy or working from home means sleeping in.

 Where’s my tea?

 It’s easy with a lot of mainstream jobs.
 Look at the job descriptions, see the requirements as a check list.
 Does it match your resume?
 If so – great.
-You can submit an application and walk in to an interview knowing you deserve this.
+You can submit an application and walk into an interview knowing you deserve this.
+You’re qualified for this.
+There’s no good reason not to hire you.

 But when you’re under the title independent contractor you have to know what it is you offer, and feel confident that a) people do need your service, and b) you’re damn good at what you do.